rafael-xmr/fcmp-plus-plus-optimization-competition-private/ec-divisors-contest/README.md

 Welcome, contestant!

 Please read ALL requirements *carefully* in [`../README.md`](../README.md) before reading this.
+Please read this entire README carefully as well.
 If you have any questions, do not hesitate to ask in IRC/Matrix #monero-dev, or create an issue.